 2008 Bob and Violet Hardison and the First Baptist Church of Sebree, Kentucky.
 This couple, along with their church, have created a haven for cyclists along Adventure Cycling’s TransAmerica Bicycle Trail.

-2007 Toaster House hosts Nita Larronde and Don Kearney, and Pie-O-Neer Café owner Kathy Knapp from Pie Town, Colorado.
+2007 Toaster House hosts Nita Larronde and Don Kearney, and Pie-O-Neer Café owner Kathy Knapp from Pie Town, New Mexico.
 Pie Town is a huge highlight on Adventure Cycling’s Great Divide Mountain Bike Route.

 2006 Gillian Hoggard from Colorado for being a huge highlight on our TransAmerica Bicycle Trail.

 2005 The Monroeville Community Center of Monroeville, Indiana.
 For thirty years, they have provided complimentary lodging and services to traveling bicyclists.

 2004 Dave and Jo-An Martin of Dubois, Wyoming.
 The Martin’s home is just off the TransAmerica Bicycle Trail and the Great Divide Mountain Bike Route providing a resting place, copious amount of food and top-notch hospitality to hundreds of touring cyclists.

 2003 Inaugural “June Curry” Trail Angel Award was presented to June Curry of Afton, Virginia.